 Melissa La Bouff

 Melissa La Bouff attained her Master’s in Pacific and International Affairs in 2015 from the School of Global Policy and Strategy at the University of California, San Diego (UCSD).
 Her regional focus was Japan, and during the summer of 2014 she was the Cultural Affairs Intern in the Public Affairs Section at the U.S. Embassy in Tokyo, Japan.
 Her primary focus during her internship and graduate school was ‘womenomics’ and women’s empowerment in Japan.
 Prior to graduate school, Melissa resided in the prefecture of Miyazaki and taught English for four years as an Assistant Language Teacher on the Japan Exchange and Teaching (JET) Programme.
 Before working in Japan, Melissa held professional managerial positions as an Events Coordinator and Program Coordinator at UCSD in various international departments.
 She holds her Bachelor’s in Political Science/Public Law with minors in French Literature and Film Studies from Eleanor Roosevelt College at UCSD.

-Alexander Kwok is the Office Manager for the Asia Society's Northern California Center.
+Alexander Kwok is the Office Manager of Asia Society Northern California.
 He was previously Development Operations Associate and has been with the Asia Society in various roles since September 2015.
-He graduated from San Francisco State University with a BA in International Studies, focusing on the role that historical memory and civic education play in Hong Kong and Cyprus.
-Alex has also completed internships with both the Seattle Municipal Archives and the National Archives and Records Administration, Boston.
+He graduated from San Francisco State University with a BA in International Studies, focusing on the role that historic memory and civic education play in Hong Kong and Cyprus.
+Alex has completed internships with both the Seattle Municipal Archives and the National Archives and Records Administration, Boston.